Covid 19: Exams FAQs

 Are you planning to open new exam sessions?
 Where can I find information about available test dates in my city / area / country?

-The British Council is preparing to reopen IELTS exams gradually throughout July, in line with the slow easing of government restrictions.
+The British Council is preparing to reopen IELTS exams gradually throughout August and September, in line with the slow easing of government restrictions.
 Your health and safety is our top priority.
 We therefore adhere to the ministry of health guidelines, which states that a candidate must have 4m² of space to him or herself.
 This affects the number of candidates who can take an exam at our venues at any time.

 I was enrolled in an exam session that was suspended.
 How can I transfer to another session / how can I request a refund?

 If you did not request a refund after your original session was suspended, our test centre staff will inform you as soon as your session is transferred to a new date.

 If our test centre is delivering exams you may also contact the test centre directly if you wish to check your new test date or request a refund.